michal100032/exploring-network-protocols/README.md

 ### DNS request
 The program first reads the DNS address from /etc/resolv.conf and then sends a request to it with a user-specified domain.
 Formatting of the DNS packet has been implemented from scratch.

+### ICMP scanner
+This program is very similar to the ARP scanner, the only difference being that it uses ICMP instead of ARP.